YAYI68/News-Website/backend/README.md

    $ npm install

 ```
-- Provide the environment variables as specify in the `config.js` file
+- Provide the environment variables as specify in the `.env` file

 # Documentation

 The Project is well documented on Postman.
-The Publication link is [Survey-App Postman link](https://documenter.getpostman.com/view/15034996/2s8YzQX4Hj)
+The Publication link is [Blog API Postman link](https://documenter.getpostman.com/view/15034996/2s8YzQX4Hj)

 # Deployment

 The Project live deployment is [Survey-App deployment link](https://adefisayo-enterscale-test.vercel.app/).
 Use the documentation to know the routes for easy navigation.

+# Built-With

+The Api is built with Node.js, Json WebToken, MongoDB database to store information into the database.
+In addition, Json WEb Token to sign user information to accesss wallet functionality.
+The Application Environment Variable to implement funtionality while building the project are:

+- Environment Variable Names
+  - MONGODBURI : to connect to  an instance of mongodb url connection for database
+  - JWT_KEY : to authenticate users

+### Reasons for mongodb database?
+The main reason for this project is to create flexible schemma relation between the user, survey and survey response respectively.
+The different schemma relationship can offer scalability in a unlimited way.
+To offer good definition  and relationship of schemma
+# Additions

+This service can be intergrated in a survey application and the application can be scaled to include other funtionality

 <!-- npx prisma format   to rearrange the relationship between the database schemas -->
 <!-- npx prisma studio to set up a temporary database schema with their data on the browser  -->